 📝 Recipe Card

-Budino al Cioccolato is a rich and creamy chocolate pudding made with pantry staple ingredients that can be enjoyed warm or chilled.
+Budino al Cioccolato is a rich and creamy chocolate pudding made with pantry staple ingredients.
+It can be enjoyed warm or chilled.
 The custard-like dessert is thickened with egg yolks and flavored with melted dark chocolate and pure vanilla extract.

 If you love this recipe please give it 5 stars ⭐️⭐️⭐️⭐️⭐️.